Ocean expert presses home need for urgent steps to protect our seas

 A British ocean policy expert is to press home the need for urgent action to protect the world’s ocean when he addresses a major European environmental event today.

-Professor Steve Fletcher, Ocean Lead of the United Nations International Resource Panel and Director of the University of Portsmouth’s sustainability and the environment research group, is to give a ‘wake-up’ keynote speech in Brussels.
+Professor Steve Fletcher, Ocean Lead of the United Nations International Resource Panel and Director of the University of Portsmouth’s sustainability and the environment research theme, is to give a ‘wake-up’ keynote speech in Brussels.